 It covers the four operations (division, multiplication, addition, subtraction and mixed operation calculations requiring BIDMAS), as well as number properties, calculating percentages of amounts, calculations using decimals, and calculations using fractions.

-This is the easiest way for a child to gain a higher proportion of marks so we have been focusing on their arithmetic skills.
+This is the easiest way for a child to gain a higher proportion of marks.

-Maths Paper 1 (Arithmetic)
+Maths Paper I (Arithmetic)

 Example question: